jhoneill/vsteam/.docs/Add-VSTeamWorkItemControl.md

 <!-- #include "./params/forcegroup.md" -->

 ### -GroupLabel
-The Label of the group to contain non-HTML controls.
-If no group is specified the command will attempt to use the "Details" group.
+The label of the group to contain non-HTML controls.
+If no group is specified, the command will attempt to use the "Details" group.
 If a group is specified with HTML controls, the command will report an error.
-You can specify a wildcard for the group, provided that it only matches one group each selected page.
+You can specify a wildcard for the group, provided that it only matches one group on any selected page.

 ```yaml
 Type: String